alexfaul/faulkner-2024-contextFlexiblyModulates-Nat-Comms/README.md

 # Faulkner-et-al-2024

-This repository includes code for reproducing main results and figures for the paper "Context flexibly modulates cue representations in visual cortex" submitted to Nature Communications
+This repository includes code for reproducing main results and figures for the paper "Context flexibly modulates cue representations in visual cortex" submitted to Nature Communications.

 ## System Requirements